 The Detailed Analysis is comprised of a series of related worksheets, the first of which is Residential Income.
-Return to the General worksheet to select Detailed Analysis.
+Return to the General worksheet to select Detailed Analysis mode.

 The Residential Income worksheet produces income estimates for up to 25 groups of rental units.
+Optionally you may add additional rows in groups of 25.
+See the Adding Additional Rows section below.